A Human-Sensitive Controller: Adapting to Human Musculoskeletal Disorder-Related Constraints via Reinforcement Learning

 \subsection{Elbow Contracture and Use Case Scenario}

+A key challenge in occupational rehabilitation is reintegrating individuals with musculoskeletal disorders into standard job roles without requiring task redesign or workstation modifications.
+This work addresses that challenge by developing a robotic controller that learns to respect the worker's physical constraints through pain and ergonomic risk assessment, enabling the system to proactively adapt its behavior to individual capabilities rather than demanding adaptation from the worker.

 Although the goal is to develop a broadly applicable solution for a variety of MSDs through the use of digital pain biomarkers, this exploratory study focuses on a representative use case: elbow contracture.
 This condition limits elbow range of motion \cite{Masci2020}, typically restricting extension beyond 30° and flexion below 120°, and can cause pain within the affected arc as illustrated in Fig. \ref{fig: Elbow contracture ROM}.

-As a proof of concept, this study focuses on a co-manipulation task, where a human and robot jointly transported an object vertically.
+As a proof-of-concept, this study focuses on a co-manipulation task, where a human and robot jointly transported an object vertically.
 The task endpoints were tailored to the participant’s anthropometric limits.